 Contribution of the new approach: integration of clinical knowledge through declarative expressions

-In this context, the new approach introduces the possibility for healthcare professionals to actively participate in the model development process, in a field where the continuous presence of repeated activities has limited the effective use of Process Mining techniques.
-To achieve this, it relies on declarative expressions —a way of representing knowledge through flexible and understandable rules that define key conditions of the process.
+In this context, the new approach introduces the possibility for healthcare professionals to actively participate in the model development process, in a field where the continuous repetition of activities has limited the effective use of Process Mining techniques.
+To achieve this, it relies on declarative expressions—a way of representing knowledge through flexible, understandable rules that define the key conditions of the process.

-The study proposes a set of innovative functionalities —such as milestones, circuits, and protected regions— that make it possible to differentiate critical stages (for example, before and after surgery), identify specific therapeutic pathways, or isolate relevant regions of the process for independent analysis.
+The study proposes a set of innovative functionalities —such as milestones, circuits, and protected regions— that enable differentiating critical stages (e.g., before and after surgery), identifying specific therapeutic pathways, and isolating relevant regions of the process for independent analysis.

-The methodology has been validated in a use case centred on the treatment of prostate cancer patients, using synthetic data from Simulacrum —a database generated from real oncology records of the UK National Health System.
+The methodology has been validated in a use case centred on the treatment of prostate cancer patients, using synthetic data from Simulacrum—a database generated from real oncology records of the UK National Health Service.
 The study focused on patients treated with Docetaxel, one of the most common drugs for this type of tumour.

 In fact, the results show that the models generated after incorporating expert knowledge are much more comprehensible, structured, and useful for analysing patient pathways, identifying deviations, detecting opportunities for improvement, and supporting clinical decision-making.